egujito/flight-forge/README.md

 ### **3DOF Rocket Flight Simulator**

 **Flight Forge** is a Python-based open-source library designed for simulating the flight dynamics of high-power rockets.
-It utilizes 3 Degrees of Freedom (3DOF) physics engine to simulate translational motion ($x, y, z$) while treating the rocket as a variable-mass point object.
+It utilizes a 3 Degrees of Freedom (3DOF) physics engine to simulate translational motion ($x, y, z$) while treating the rocket as a variable-mass point object.

 This tool is optimized for the early design phase of rocketry projects, allowing the prediction of the apogee, velocity profiles, and recovery events before inertia tensors are defined.

 ## **Core Concepts**